-Must-Do Mondays: Nina Dobrev's 1-Step Trick to Voluminous Hair
+Nina Dobrev's 1-Step Trick to Voluminous Hair

 ??This is for all you hairstylist out there! ?? #NinaDobrev's New Do, #TheDObrev, (get it!???) consists of zero layers, just choppy blunt 'pieces' in order to maintain a full dense weight line (verses a shattered, wispy, airy line.
 Make sense?).
 It's purposely a bit asymmetrical; and each 'piece' is slightly disconnected to create that effortless texture. ??????
 Hopefully that helps! ?????????????????????
 (And if not, maybe I'll have to go back on the #BeautyCoachTour & teach ya ??)
 I want to see your work!
 Tag me and hashtag #TheDObrev so Nins and I can check it out! xoxo ??

-Although we love Nina's new cut, it's the volume in her short hair that makes her new look fabulous.
-Suffering from lackluster hair?
-The makeover guru offered a one-step tip for more voluminous locks, whether they're long or short: Change your part.
+You can take it one step further by using root lifting or texturizing products (check out this brush for blow-drying your roots!).

-"Constantly changing our parts is a very healthy habit.
-Not only do you get a variation of styles, you are also not wearing the hair down in the same place and causing breakage," Riawna told us.
-"Consistent heat styling the same strands can cause those unwanted flyaways, so changing your part is a great way to give them a break and disguise them."
+In a recent interview with The Coveteur, Nina shared how Riawna told her to flip her hair from side to side, so it will never commit to a part and keep its volume.
+She also shared how influential the hairstylist was in creating her new look.

-For Nina's style, the expert told the actress to flip her hair from side to side, so it will never commit to a part, and keep its volume.
-You can take it one step further by using root lifting or texturizing products (check out this brush for blow drying your roots!).
+"[Cutting my hair] was a big deal for me—it's been 15 years since I had a major change," she said.
+"I wanted my best friend to do it...I told her I wanted it to be short, above the shoulders, and then I said, ‘Do whatever you think would be great.'
+I trust her implicitly."